benbowler/Guano/README.md

 What is heartbeat and autoupdate?
 =====
 Heartbeat sends details about your instance of Guano to us so we can track usage, and more importantly in future versions we can deliver lists of followers directly to you that 100% follow back.
+You can turn this off in poop.php.

 The auto-updater makes sure you're always running the latest version of Guano direct from Github.
 Check the version.json file for references.
+You can turn this off in poop.php.